Bias-Variance Tradeoffs in Joint Spectral Embeddings: First Moment

 \end{proof}

-We note that this rate is slower than that presented in \textcite{OmniCLT} by a factor of $\sqrt{m}$.
-However, if $\|\bvar{v}_i\|_2 = \omega(\sqrt{m})$ then the this rate is improved to that of $O(nm)$ consistent with that of \textcite{OmniCLT}.
-A setting where is occurs is when the diagonal elements of $\bvar{C}^{(g)}$ are strictly positive.
+We note that this rate is slower than that presented in \textcite{OmniCLT} by a factor of $\sqrt{m}$ which results in the addition factor of $m$ in Theorem~\ref{Main Bias Theorem} compared to the expression presented in \textcite{OmniCLT}.
+However, if $\|\bvar{v}_i\|_2 = \Omega(\sqrt{m})$, then we improve the lower bound $\lambda_d(\tilde{\bvar{P}})\geq O(nm)$ which improves the concentration in Theorem~\ref{Main Bias Theorem} to $O(\sqrt{m/n}\log nm)$, consistent with \textcite{OmniCLT}.
+This improvement occurs provided the diagonal elements of $\bvar{C}^{(g)}$ are lower bounded by $\epsilon > 0$.
 By allowing $\bvar{C}_{ii} = 0$ for all but one $g\in[m]$, this slower rate $O(n\sqrt{m})$ is a direct consequence in extending the model class of the ESRDPG.

-The next two results are cited directly in the proof of Theorem \ref{Main Bias Theorem} (B).
+The next two results are cited directly in the proof of Theorem \ref{Main Bias Theorem}.
 These proofs are analogous to the argument given in \textcite{PerfectClustering} and \textcite{OmniCLT}.
 Lemma \ref{Vtil} gives a concentration bound of the eigenvectors $\bvar{U}_{\tilde{\bvar{P}}}^T\bvar{U}_{\tilde{\bvar{A}}}$ while Lemma \ref{Hoeffding} are useful Hoeffding bounds used throughout.